uswds/uswds-site/_templates/page-templates/authentication/authentication-pages.md

 category: Templates
 lead: Allow users to create an account or sign in.
 subnav:
-- text: Create account
-  href: '#create-account'
+  - href: /templates/authentication-pages/create-account/
-- text: Sign in
-  href: '#sign-in'
+  - href: /templates/authentication-pages/sign-in/
-- text: Multiple sign-in options
-  href: '#multiple-sign-in-options'
+  - href: /templates/authentication-pages/multiple-sign-in-options/
 ---

 It can be difficult or confusing for users to create accounts or sign in to a website.
 The best way to help is to provide context about why they’re creating an account and to remove unnecessary distractions from the page.